How to prep your kitchen for fall holidays

-Fall is on the horizon and the nesting season is about to begin.
-Unlike spring cleaning, fall cleaning is not exactly about airing out your home, organizing closets, or giving your floors a proper scrubbing.
-This time of year, is more about making space in the kitchen for heartier cooking action and feeling more comfortable during the hibernation months.
+Fall is here and the nesting season is about to begin.
+Unlike spring cleaning, fall cleaning is not about airing out your home, organizing closets or giving your floors a proper scrubbing.
+This time of year involves making space in the kitchen for heartier cooking action and feeling more comfortable during the hibernation months.

-It's a good habit to clean out your pantry and kitchen at the beginning of each season.
+Cleaning out your pantry and at the beginning of each season is never a bad idea.
 We aren't saying you should throw everything away, but it's smart to reorganize and take inventory of what you have.
-If you love to cook and bake, thanksgiving is probably your favorite holiday!
-I’m sure you’ve already been thinking about your menu plans, but whether it’s your first-time hosting or you’re a seasoned pro, cooking a thanksgiving feast can definitely be stressful.
-Fall forward using these tips to prep your kitchen and home for hosting duties during the holidays and coming colder season.
+If you love to cook and or indulge in treats, Halloween and Thanksgiving are probably your favorite holidays!
+If that's the case, you may have even thought about your menu plans already.
+Truth is, whether it’s your first-time hosting a costume party or you’re a seasoned pro at prepping a Thanksgiving feast, maneuvering around the kitchen during these times can definitely be stressful.
+We're here for you, though.
+Fall forward using these tips to prep your kitchen.

-Rustic decorations: Bring in the spirit of fall using bright and vibrant colors such as golden yellow, orange and various shades of red.
-It will turn a kitchen into a warm and cozy place, and create a sense of cheerfulness.
+Nothing quite brings in the spirit of fall like colors such as golden yellow, orange and various shades of red.
+A few wood accents here and there will turn your space into a charming fall oasis, too!

-Lay rugs or carpeting: Even with your best efforts to keep this room warm, you may still notice that the floors in your kitchen are cold during the fall and winter.
-No one likes stepping on a cold, hard floor each morning when making coffee or breakfast.
-You can keep your floors warm and also make the room cozier and more comfortable by installing new carpeting or at least laying rugs on the existing floor.
+Even with your best efforts to keep your house warm, you may still notice that the floors in your kitchen are cold during the fall and winter.
+No one likes stepping on a chilly floor the morning after a festive shindig.
+Laying area rugs can help you avoid this and make your dining area cozier as well!

 Is your kitchen ready for the upcoming season?
 We’d love to hear about the ways you fall-proof your space in the comment sections below.